-The flow at the South Australian border is approximately 75 GL/day and will decrease to around 50 GL/day during the coming week.
-At this flow rate, the main River Murray channel is expected to experience high flow.
+The flow at the South Australian border is approximately 21 GL/day and will decline to approximately 19 GL during the coming week.
+At this flow rate, the River Murray channel near the border is no longer experiencing high flow.
+The flow rate at Lock 1 is approximately 76 GL/day and is expected to decrease to around 50 GL/day during the coming week.
+At this flow rate, the River Murray channel in this area and below, is expected to experience high flow.